faciam-dev/gcfm/README.md

 ### CI Drift Check

-1. Push PR → GitHub Action runs `fieldctl db migrate` and `fieldctl apply` before executing **fieldctl diff**.
+1. Push PR → GitHub Action runs `fieldctl db migrate` followed by `fieldctl apply` before executing **fieldctl diff**.
 These steps ensure the temporary database schema matches the registry YAML.
+Skipping migrations will result in missing tables and the diff check will fail.
-Always run `fieldctl apply` before `fieldctl diff` to ensure baseline tables exist.
+Always run `fieldctl apply` before `fieldctl diff` so baseline tables exist.
 Baseline migrations automatically create `gcfm_custom_fields` and `gcfm_registry_schema_version` when missing, so a fresh database can be checked without additional setup.